elijahr/lintball/README.md

 curl -o- https://raw.githubusercontent.com/elijahr/lintball/v0.2.0/install.sh | bash
 ```

 Running the above command downloads a script and runs it.
 The script clones the lintball repository to ~/.lintball, and configures your PATH to include the lintball scripts.
-Currently, bash and fish are supported.
+Currently, fish, bash, and zsh are supported.

 If you are using lintball with a git-managed project, we suggest using the pre-commit hook, installed via `install-lintball-githooks`.
 Your code will be automatically fixed on commit - and any linter errors will block the commit with a helpful error message.